raendev/guide/src/counter/intro.md

 ## Summary

 In this chapter we saw our first NEAR smart contract.
 We were introduced to some Rust basics, like its type system, numbers, `struct`, documentation comments, and (im)mutability.
-We saw how NEAR works with Rust to generate code for you using _macros_, leaving the Rust code itself clean and readable.
+We saw how NEAR works with Rust to generate code for you using _macros_, leaving your code clean and focused on your own logic, rather than various boilerplate.

 Next, we'll build the contract with `raen` and interact with it using RAEN Admin.

-[^numbers]: For more on Rust's number types, check out [The Rust Book's description](https://doc.rust-lang.org/stable/book/ch03-02-data-types.html#integer-types).
-For more on why `i8` goes from negative 128 but only to positive 127, search for primers about [how numbers get stored as binary](https://www.electronics-tutorials.ws/binary/signed-binary-numbers.html).

-[^namespaces]: Technically `pub` is a [namespace](https://doc.rust-lang.org/reference/visibility-and-privacy.html), but that's not important right now.